adjust/unity_sdk/README.md

 - `string Message` the message from the server or the error logged by the SDK.
 - `string Timestamp` timestamp from the server.
-- `string Adid` a unique device identifier provided by adjust.
+- `string Adid` a unique device identifier provided by Adjust.
 - `Dictionary<string, object> JsonResponse` the JSON object with the response from the server.

 Both event response data objects contain: